luisdramirez96/luisdramirez96.github.io/index.md

 }
 ```

-We collected a bunch of data from customers, but with the above code we could boil it down to what we care about: who we're delivering to, what they purchased, and where to go.
-And we get something along the lines of
+That gives us who we're delivering to, what they purchased, and where to go.

+We get something along the lines of

 | Instagram Handle  | Address  | Order |
 | :------------ |:---------------:| -----:|